 cannot lead to ultimate realisation.
 For this reason the priority of the centres is to provide a stable and long lasting basis for students to learn and practice the meditation methods of the Kagyu Lineage.
 In decision making, priority in all cases is to be given to the provision of facilities and activities directly benefitting this purpose under the guidance of the Spiritual Director.

-The Rinchen Jungdan Dongrum Gyal Foundation, established by Venerable Lama Assi, is acquiring a property in Spreydon, Christchurch.
-This property will be used by KCL Christchurch to establish a larger, long-term centre for meditation practice and the study of Buddhism in the Karma Kagyu tradition.
-Click here for more information.
+The Rinchen Jungdan Dongrum Gyal Foundation, established by Venerable Lama Assi, has acquired a property in Spreydon, Christchurch.
+This property is now being used by KCL Christchurch as a larger, long-term centre for meditation practice and the study of Buddhism in the Karma Kagyu tradition.
+Lama Assi is presently in residence at the centre.
+You are welcome to visit - call 327 9559 for...
+[More]

 We have raised funds for new shrines at the Kagyu Choeyang Ling (KCL) Buddhist centres in Nelson and Christchurch.